Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 We may:

-- Contact your GP or emergency contacts
+- contact your GP or emergency contacts

-- Talk with you to reassure you
+- talk with you to reassure you

 Who can use the scheme?

-How do you get an alarm?
+How do I get an alarm?

 If you cannot fill out the online form, you can call the Social Work Contact Centre on 03451 55 15 03 to request one.